maphew/zadam-trilium-wiki/Attributes.md

 * `hidePromotedAttributes`
 * `hideChildrenOverview`
 * `readOnly` - editor is in read only mode.
 Works only for text notes.
 See some use cases [here](https://github.com/zadam/trilium/issues/371).
 * `cssClass` - value of this label is then added as CSS class to the node representing given note in the tree.
 This can be useful for advanced [[theming|themes]].
+Can be used in `template` notes.
 * `iconClass` - value of this label is added as a CSS class to the icon on the tree which can help visually distinguish the notes in the tree.
 Example might be `bx bx-home` - icons are taken from [boxicons](https://boxicons.com/).
+Can be used in `template` notes.

 ## Relations
 Relation is a kind of link between two notes.